crn565/crn565/README.md

 ## Contact ways

-If you need to contact twith me, you can write to the following email addressses:
+If you need to contact me, you can address to the following emails:

  -  soloelectronicos@telefonica.net

  -  contacto@soloelectronicos.com

  -  info@soloelectronicos.com